-PV system designers are tasked with the important decision of selecting the optimal array-to-inverter ratio for each inverter in a project.
-The array-to-inverter ratio defines the relationship between the array's nameplate power rating at Standard Test Conditions to the inverter's rated AC output.
-As an example, a system with a 120-kWdc array feeding a 100-kWac inverter has an Array-to-Inverter Ratio of 1:2.
-Until recent years, due to the high cost of modules, PV systems were designed to maximize energy production per PV module.
-This approach typically resulted in oversizing ratios between 1:10 to 1:25, depending on the project location and design specific DC loss factors such as tilt angle, orientation, mounting method, DC wiring losses, mismatch and soiling.
-With falling module prices, project financials have changed in favor of higher array-to-inverter ratios.
-It's important to understand why systems are being oversized, the technical considerations relating to oversizing and the impact of oversizing on inverter life.
+PV system designers and developers are tasked with the important decision of selecting the optimal Array-to-Inverter ratio for each inverter in a given project.
+The Array-to-Inverter ratio defines the relationship between the array's nameplate power rating at Standard Test Conditions (cell temp of 25°C, irradiance of 1000W/m, and Air-Mass 1.5) to the inverter's rated AC output power.
+As an example, a system with a 120kWdc array feeding a 100kWac inverter has an Array-to-Inverter Ratio of 1.2.
+The Array-to-Inverter Ratio is known by several names in the solar industry, including Oversizing Ratio, Overloading Ratio, and DC-AC Ratio.
+Until recent years, due to the high cost of modules, PV systems were designed with the aim of maximizing energy production per PV module.
+This approach typically resulted in oversizing ratios between 1.10 to 1.25 depending on the project location and design specific DC loss factors such as tilt angle, orientation, mounting method, DC wiring losses, mismatch, and soiling.
+With falling module prices, project financials have changed in favor of higher Array-to-Inverter ratios.
+The purpose of this article is to explain why systems are being oversized, the technical considerations relating to oversizing, and the impact of oversizing on the life of the inverter.